Diversity, Equity, Inclusion & Belonging

 The Diversity Equity Inclusion and Belonging Council is a cross-departmental collaborative of 16 Speech School staff members who represent their areas of practice and expertise and use their knowledge, experience and skill to further the work of DEIB within the Speech School community.

-Members of the DEIB council are as follows: Angelia Kingsberry, Miranda Carroll, Linsay Reijmer, Anne Bell, Jane Wilkinson, Ramona Brown, Candace Hogan, Meagan Gordon, Maggie Deaton, Shenikia Robinson, Angela Musille, Emily Kleinberg, Robert Spiotta, Katrina Henley, Krissy King and Diana Garcia
+Members of the DEIB council are as follows: Angelia Kingsberry, Miranda Carroll, Anne Bell, Jane Wilkinson, Ramona Brown, Candace Hogan, Meagan Gordon, Maggie Deaton, Angela Musille, Emily Kleinberg, Robert Spiotta, and Katrina Henley.

 DEIB Resource Hub